Speed Up AI Inference without Sacrificing Accuracy

 Figure 1.
 Intel Neural Compressor

-Intel Neural Compressor extends PyTorch quantization by providing advanced recipes for quantization and automatic mixed precision, and accuracy-aware tuning.
-It takes a PyTorch model as input and yields an optimal model.
-The quantization capability is built on the standard PyTorch quantization API and makes its own modifications to support fine-grained quantization granularity from the model level to the operator level.
-This approach gives better accuracy without additional hand-tuning.
+The tool takes a PyTorch model as input and yields an optimal model.
+Its quantization capability is built on the standard PyTorch quantization API and makes its own modifications to support fine-grained quantization granularity from the model level to the operator level.
+This approach gives better accuracy without the need for additional hand-tuning.

 Figure 2.
 Automatic mixed precision

 Figure 3.
-Automatic accuracy-aware tuning
+Example of automatic accuracy-aware tuning

-Pruning is mainly focused on unstructured and structured weight pruning and filter pruning.
-Unstructured pruning uses a magnitude algorithm to prune weights during training when their magnitude is below a predefined threshold.
-Structured pruning implements experimental tile-wise sparsity kernels to boost the performance of the sparsity model.
-Filter pruning implements a gradient-sensitivity algorithm that prunes the head, intermediate layers, and hidden states in the model according to the importance score calculated by the gradient.
+- Filter pruning implements a gradient-sensitivity algorithm that prunes the head, intermediate layers, and hidden states in the model according to the importance score calculated by the gradient.

 Figure 4.
 Knowledge distillation algorithm